Updated: May 23

 Ah, so Yeshua put the Pharisees on the spot now, he knew they didn’t witness the adultery take place.
-They committed sin by not bringing the accused to the right people for judgment and for bearing false witness.
+They sinned by not bringing the accused to the right people for judgment and for bearing false witness.
 You may say, “Well they could have thrown the stones anyway.”
-They could have, if they wanted to die.
+They could have if they wanted to die.

 “…and if the witness proves to be a liar, giving false testimony against a fellow Israelite, then do to the false witness as that witness intended to do to the other party.
 You must purge the evil from among you.”
 (Deuteronomy 19: 18-19)

-I hope this brought new understanding to what exactly went on with the “adulterous” woman.
+I hope this brought new understanding of what exactly went on with the “adulterous” woman.
 I know you may have been wondering what it was all about, or maybe even some of your Christian friends and family members challenged you on the matter.
 Well, now you can stand firm and give a proper answer to their inquiry.
-Brothers and sisters continue to test all things, including this, and may the Ruach Hakodesh lead you into all truth.
+Continue to test all things, including this, and may the Ruach Hakodesh lead you into all truth.

 I wrote a novel for those who guard the commands of Elohim and have the testimony of Yeshua.
 If you have ever searched for such a fictional novel or book, you may have noticed that there is scant material when compared to other religious fantasy works.
 I truly feel that YHWH was supplying me the story to tell, and did my best to convey that in written form.
 If you are interested in checking it out you can pick up a copy here!